-Kazakhstani law also restricts voting rights for a violating shareholder/a GDR Holder in case of breach by it of the Nationality Restriction.
-See "Limitation on Share Ownership by Non-Kazakhstani Nationals".
+Kazakhstani law also restricts voting rights for a violating shareholder or holder of a derivative thereof in case of breach by it of the Nationality Restriction.

 Dividends and other distributions

 The JSC Law and the Charter set out the general procedure for determining the dividends that the Company distributes to its Shareholders.
 The net income of the Company shall be distributed in accordance with the procedure provided for by the laws of the Republic of Kazakhstan and the Charter.
 See "Dividend Policy".